sheymans/planntt/README.md

 npm run build
 ```

-Note that the build step (`npm run build`) will require an `APPLEID` and an `APPLEIDPASS`.
-Official releases will appear
+Note that the build step (`npm run build`) will require an `APPLEID` and an `APPLEIDPASS` as well as permissions to create releases
-on <a href="http://planntt.com">plannt.com</a> so this build step can probably be skipped in most cases when trying out
-planntt locally.
+for this repository, aka you'll probably want to avoid running `npm run build` yourself.

 ## Changelog